 Ashai Kasei in Lithium-ion battery

 In the 1980s, Sony felt the necessity of having a high energy density battery for its portable video camera.
-To meet this demand, Sony and Ashai Kasei joined hand to pursue the lithium-ion battery, invented by the British and American scientists.
+To meet this demand, Sony and Ashai Kasei joined hands to pursue the lithium-ion battery, invented by the British and American scientists.
 In 1985, Akira Yoshino, while working at Ashai Kasei, assembled a lithium-ion battery.
 They envisioned the potential and decided to pursue it.
 The long refinement journey made Japanese global leaders in this vital component.
 Along the way, their R&D made significant scientific discoveries leading to Akira Yoshino’s winning of the Nobel Prize in 2020.

 Sharp in Microwave Oven

 This is an interesting example.
-In 1945, a scientist, while working at American Raytheon, accidentally invented technology of microwave heating of food.
-Upon getting patent in 1946, Raytheon released the Microwave oven innovation in the market in 1947.
+In 1945, a scientist, while working at American Raytheon, accidentally invented the technology of microwave heating of food.
+Upon getting a patent in 1946, Raytheon released the Microwave oven innovation in the market in 1947.
 However, it was a bulky, power-hungry expensive machine.
 Japanese Sharp corporation envisioned innovation potential in it and decided to pursue it.
 Sharp’s R&D led to the invention of a far smaller microwave oven.
 Sharp came up with a far better oven within ten years at a one-tenth price of what Raytheon innovated.
 Starting the journey as a follower, Sharp emerged as the Microwave oven innovation leader.
-Subsequently, it took over 25% market of Microwave Oven in the USA.
+Subsequently, it took over 25% market of Microwave ovens in the USA.

 There is a very close match between the nature of competence needed in managing the journey of technology innovation and Japan’s management culture.
 This might be one of the reasons for which Japan leads being a follower, leading to even Japan’s successes in winning Nobel Prizes.
 Japan’s this intangible competence appears to be highly non-imitable.
 Winning in the technological innovation race is not about having the lead in getting into the race.
 As among many possibilities, only a small fraction has the potential to succeed, the first challenge is to make an effective decision.
 The selection of the right time of entry is also very important.
 The next challenge is to keep pursuing the journey of incremental progression at a very high speed.
 Passion for perfection shared vision, and loyalty matter to remain on the course.
 As far as such competence is concerned, Japan is unparalleled.